insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Yes, a standard home insurance policy would cover damage caused by the weight of ice, snow or sleet.
+A standard home insurance policy covers damage caused by the weight of snow or ice.

 Common types of winter storm damage that generally are covered under a standard home insurance policy include:

 • Gutter “ice dams.”
 When water freezes in gutters, it can run into homes and damage ceilings and walls.
-The Insurance Information Institute shows that typical water damage or freezing claims amount to nearly $11,000.
+Ice dams are covered by home insurance.

 Although insurance may cover many winter storm-related costs, you must pay your deductible before coverage kicks in.